 Weather, workload, unintended muffin top.
-Whatever’s got you a-stressin’, work on your mental health this April during Stress Awareness Month!
+Whatever’s got you a-stressin’, work on your mental health while improving your content marketing this year!
 For the sake of time, we’re focusing on digital marketing as a stressor.
 Why? because we find many clients get in a tizzy about their internal content efforts.

 While we have an easy answer to take the stress out of digital marketing—hire us!—we also have seven other tips to make content marketing, social media marketing, email marketing—the works—easier on your brain and office life.
 So pour yourself a cup of tea, take a deep breath, and trust that by the end of this article, you’ll have the steps you need to de-stress your day-to-day marketing demands.